Graner2002/TinyML-Gym-Exercise-Classification-Thesis/README.md

 ## Data Preprocessing and Model Training

 This folder contains two Python Codes.
-Both were designed using Colab environment, that's why they are devided in blocks.
+Both were designed using Colab environment, that's why they are divided in blocks.
 The first Python file is for plotting and splitting csv formatted 9-axis IMU data.
 The second file is for preparing the training data, traing the model, analyze its performance and deploy it into a byte arryay.

 ## Data Collection and Inference